The practical guide to legally play music in your business

 We listed here for you the leading providers in Europe and the USA.

-- Ketchup Music – prices on request only
+- Ketchup Music (Germany) – prices on request only

 Playing music in your business is not complicated when it comes to law, choice or pricing.
 It is simply different from playing music at home or in your car.
 The 3 basic things to know are the following: